gege13007/Amazfit-Stratos-GPS-locator/README.md

 # Android Wear GPS OpenStreet Maps & GPX reader
 Simple &amp; effective GPS locator app for Amazfit Xiaomi android wear
 ------------------------------------------------------------------------------
-Here is my last version of GPS Maps & compass locator for Wear Android (tested on Xiaomi Amazfit Stratos 2, PACE... but must be fine on many others).
-My frist idea was to make a simple position reminder with a compass display or may be a Golf Gps watch ?
+Here is the last version of GPS Maps & compass Locator for Wear Android (tested on Xiaomi Amazfit Stratos 2, PACE... but must be fine on many others).
+My first idea was to make a simple position reminder with a compass display or may be a Golf Gps watch ?

 This app includes 4 main windows :